 A video of Oscar Klein from a 2003 NBC interview:

 Polaris Research Labs’ NR-10 product contains 16% Minoxidil.
-However, the company’s website does not mention where it is headquartered, but does say that the product is not available for sale in the US.
-I would try to learn more about this company before considering them.
+The company’s website does not mention where it is headquartered, but does say that the product is not available for sale in the US.
+I would try to learn more about this company before considering a purchase.